-- have completed a bachelor degree (or higher) in exercise science, sports science, human movement or a related discipline and have evidence of substantial relevant industry experience and submit a supporting professional referee's report regarding suitability for this postgraduate program and/or experience in the industry, or - have completed a bachelor degree in exercise science, sports science, human movement or a related discipline, with a grade point average (GPA) of at least 4.8 on the ACU 7 point scale and submit a supporting professional referee's report regarding suitability for this postgraduate program and/or experience in the industry, or - have completed ACU's Graduate Certificate in High Performance Sport, Graduate Certificate in Performance Analsyis, Graduate Certificate in High Performance Leadership or Graduate Certificate in Exercise Rehabilitation for Sports Injuries.
+- have completed a bachelor degree (or higher), normally in exercise science, sports science, human movement or a related discipline and have evidence of substantial relevant industry experience, or - have completed a bachelor degree normally in exercise science, sports science, human movement or a related discipline, with a grade point average (GPA) of at least 4.8 on the ACU 7 point scale, or - have completed a Graduate Certificate in High Performance Sport, Graduate Certificate in Performance Analysis or Graduate Certificate in High Performance Sport Leadership, and - · submit a supporting professional referee's report.

-Note 1: Applicants having completed a bachelor degree (or higher) in a related allied health discipline may be considered, dependent on specific qualifications and evidence of substantial industry experience.
+Note 1: Applicants having completed a bachelor degree (or higher) in a related allied health discipline may be considered, dependent on specific qualifications and evidence of substantial industry experience or similar.

-Note 2: Applicants having completed ACU's Graduate Certificate in High Performance Sport, Graduate Certificate in Performance Analysis, Graduate Certificate in High Performance Sport Leadership or Graduate Certificate in Exercise Rehabilitation for Sports Injuries will be eligible for recognition of prior learning of up to 40 credit points.
+Note 2: Applicants having completed the Graduate Certificate in High Performance Sport, Graduate Certificate in Performance Analysis or Graduate Certificate in High Performance Sport Leadership will be eligible for recognition of prior learning of up to 40 credit points.